 Players should align volatility with bankroll management.
 High volatility games require larger budgets to withstand dry spells, while low volatility titles suit smaller deposits.
 For instance, a €100 bankroll might sustain 500 spins on a low volatility game but could be exhausted in 50 spins on a high volatility title.
 This risk profile is critical for sustainable play.

-The casino Explained: What It Means for Your Play (Practical details).
+Common misconceptions include equating high RTP Explained: What It Means for Your Play (Practical details).

-This service measures how risk is distributed across wins and losses in a game.
+This casino measures how risk is distributed across wins and losses in a game.
 High volatility slots deliver infrequent but large payouts, while low volatility titles provide steady small wins.
 Medium volatility sits between these extremes.
 This metric directly impacts bankroll management and session length.
 Players seeking extended play often prefer low volatility games to stretch deposits.
 High volatility titles attract those chasing big jackpots but require larger budgets to withstand dry spells.

 Understanding volatility helps avoid unexpected bankroll depletion.
 Many players misjudge risk based on win frequency alone.
 A slot paying €5 on a €1 bet may feel generous but could mask high volatility if such wins occur rarely.
 Conversely, frequent €0.50 wins on a €1 bet often signal low volatility.
 This distinction shapes strategy choices.